 - Bank-defined conservation settings

-For example, a $300 withdrawal may dispense:
+For example, a $300 withdrawal might dispense:

 - 3 × $100 bills at a large-denomination branch ATM